| Goa

 that Goa is probably at its most beautiful, with greenery sprouting

+all around.
 Besides the natural beauty, the fabulous beaches and sunshine,

 travellers to Goa love the laid-back, peaceful, warm and friendly